akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 ## Add access to your enterprise repository to a new contact

 Supervisors or Project Managers have the possibility to **create a new contact** from this form.
 It is possible to attach this contact directly to your company or to declare it as external.
-The external contact will be visible from the contacts of your company and will be removed from your company if it is no longer linked to your company.
-For example, if you delete its access.
+The external contact will be visible from the contacts of your company and will be removed from your company if they are no longer linked to your company.
+For example, if you delete their access.

 1. Click on the `Add contact key` button
 1. Select `Select other contact`
 1. Enter the email of the contact you want to create, `This contact doesn't exist in the portal, you can create it.` must appear.
 1. Choose if the contact is from the company or an external one.
 1. Fill in the contact information.
-1. In the case of a company contact, you can give him different groups.
+1. In the case of a company contact, you can assign them to different groups
 1. Enter the name of the key and the public key.
-1. Click on the `Add contact key` button to validate the creation.
+1. Click on the `Add contact key` button to approve the key.

 ![Create a new contact and add it an enterprise repository access](../img/add_access_er.gif)

 ::: info
-The new contact will receive an email to define his password and an email indicating that he has access to the enterprise repository.
+The new contact will receive an email to define their password, an email indicating that they have access to the enterprise repository.
 :::

 ## Add access to your enterprise repository to an already existing contact from another company.